smirarab/ASTRAL/README.template.md

 **Notice:**
 * Soon to be released ASTRAL-III with improved running time is available [here](https://github.com/chaoszhang/ASTRAL).
 Much faster for large numbers of genes and large polytomies.
-* Soon to be released ASTRAL with multi individual (faster and better than the curren version) is available [here](https://github.com/maryamrabiee/ASTRAL/tree/multiind).
+* Soon to be released ASTRAL with multi-individual (faster and better than the curren version) is available [here](https://github.com/maryamrabiee/ASTRAL/tree/multiind).

 ASTRAL is a tool for estimating an unrooted species tree given a set of unrooted gene trees.
-ASTRAL is statistically consistent under the multi-species coalescent model (and thus is useful for handling ILS).
+ASTRAL is statistically consistent under the multi-species coalescent model (and thus is useful for handling incomplete lineage sorting, i.e., ILS).
 ASTRAL finds the species tree that has the maximum number of shared induced quartet trees with the set of gene trees.
 The original algorithm is described in:

 * Mirarab, Siavash, Rezwana Reaz, Md.
 Shamsuzzoha Bayzid, Theo Zimmermann, M Shel Swenson, and Tandy Warnow.
 “ASTRAL: Genome-Scale Coalescent-Based Species Tree.”
 Bioinformatics (ECCB special issue) 30 (17): i541–i548.
 2014. [doi:10.1093/bioinformatics/btu462](doi.org/10.1093/bioinformatics/btu462).

 Starting from version **4.7.4**, the code given here corresponds to ASTRAL-II, described in this paper:

-* Mirarab, Siavash, Tandy Warnow.
+* Mirarab, Siavash, and Tandy Warnow.
 “ASTRAL-II: Coalescent-Based Species Tree Estimation with Many Hundreds of Taxa and Thousands of Genes.”.
 Bioinformatics (ISMB special issue) 31 (12): i44–i52.
 2015. [doi:10.1093/bioinformatics/btv234](http://bioinformatics.oxfordjournals.org/content/31/12/i44)

 Since version 4.10.0, ASTRAL can also compute branch length (in coalescent units) and a measure of support called “local posterior probability”, described here: